codaxy/cxjs/packages/cx-scss-manifest-webpack-plugin/README.md

 @import "~cx/src/index";
 ```

-For smaller apps, this will cause a drastic reduction of generated CSS.
+For smaller apps, this will cause a greatly reduce the amount of generated CSS.